metricly/metricly-docs/content/integrations/AWS-Integration/AWS-IAM-Installation.md

 {{% expand "View Steps." %}}

-In a Separate Browser Tab
+In a Separate Browser Tab:

 1. Log in to your **AWS Console**.
 2. In **Find Services**, search for `IAM` and select the result.